-Much toth bewilderment of cyber drifters, who have been backpacking on the conventional SEO strategies for higher footfall, Google has recently ticked in the ‘Loading Speed’ of websites as a necessary stuff for good online rankings.
+Much to the bewilderment of cyber drifters, who have been backpacking on the conventional SEO strategies for higher footfall, Google has recently ticked in the ‘Loading Speed’ of websites as a necessary stuff for good online rankings.
 And, needless to say, Google, for the immensity of power it beholds, is likely to bring more significant shifts in the ranking game like never before.
 So, a smart SEO approach is indeed the clarion call, which none of us should ignore if we aim for better visibility and sales.

 Why Loading Speed of a Website is Important?